HwWobbe/WipHww/README.md

 # 2022.04:
+* efficient communication with less technical caollaborators is promoting the use of RemNote and Notion.
+* * these are remarkably similar ( to the poiny that they appear to be based on the same underlying software )
 * 2022-04-02: started TestProject(s) for DIG & ME
 * automated workFlow needs a fix.
 From -03-30: Maybe next week?
 * * ensure the current bug is not as simple as the (deprecated) use of MASTER vs. MAIN